3) Ministry Like Jesus

 "The blind receive their sight, and the lame walk, lepers are cleansed, and the deaf hear, and the dead are raised up, and the poor have good news preached to them."
 Matthew 11:4-5.

-Five signs, wonders and miracles, plus sharing the good news (Gospel).
+Five signs, wonders and miracles (see the preceding verse), plus sharing the good news (Gospel).
 That's the way the kingdom of Heaven presents itself on Earth.

 But there's more.